Engineers at Medium are not solely relegated to the process of building features – we’re actively included at all stages of product development.

 Inclusion starts at the very first interaction: hiring.
 Our interview process is designed to mitigate bias.
 We explicitly do not screen for school, previous companies, or open source contributions.
 As a full-time employee at Medium, you’ll also find that meetings begin with a check-in round, where everyone has an opportunity to share where they are at and what they’re bringing to the meeting with them.
 Similarly, everyone has the opportunity to add items to the agenda, so that different personality types can contribute to the conversation.
-Finally, our team events and offsites rotate (previous ones have included cooking, glass-blowing, and trapeze), so that no one feels excluded.
+Finally, our team events and offsites rotate (previous ones have included a ropes course, pottery making, and trapeze), so that no one feels excluded.
 We know that not everyone wants to or enjoys drinking, which is why none of our event revolve around it.
 However, chocolate making, woodworking, and museum visits are in the rotation.

 Fosters Psychological Safety

 The engineering culture at Medium is very focused on trust and respectful communication.